semperson/BatteryBuddy/README.md

 Battery Indicator, but cute

 ## Installation
-1. Add this repository to your Package Manager: `TBD`
+1. Add this repository to your package manager: `TBD`
 2. Install BatteryBuddy

 ## Compiling